MaxGosselin/alpha-auctions/README.md

 In the context of ADM4352 I built an auction service in a couple days using Django and Heroku for deployment.
 The code is rough as heck but I encourage any Telfer student to take up the cause.
 Feel free to reach out if you have any questions.

+You can check out the site here: https://alpha-auctions.herokuapp.com/

 *Rough installation instructions:*

   - clone this repo to heroku
-  - add a mysql instance
+  - add a postgres instance (and mailgun if you want to really use it)
   - deploy

-This probably wont be so simple, google's your friend here.
+It probably wont be so simple, google's your friend here.

 ----